MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Motion General-Purpose generaTor (MotionGPT)

-Figure~\ref{fig:pipeline} depicts MotionGPT as a Motion General-Purpose generator that is driven by multi-modal inputs.
+Our conference version MotionGPT acts as a Motion General-Purpose generator that is driven by multi-modal inputs.
 To align with the LLM’s token-in-token-out nature, we first quantize the human motions into code representations via the well-established motion VQ-VAE~\cite{van2017neural} (Section~\ref{3D Human Motion Quantization}).
 These motion discrete codes, along with text control conditions and specially-crafted task-aware instructions, are organized into a unified question template (Section~\ref{sec: instruction generation}).
 By adjusting the task-aware instructions, MotionGPT reveals its potential as a generic baseline framework for tasks involving motion generation.